plasticmacaroni/bg3-missables/checklist.md

 - Bugbear Assassin -- go past the entrance, immediately turn right up the hill
 - Heal the [paralyzed Tiefling](https://bg3.wiki/wiki/Pandirna)
 - After [recruiting a new bear friend](https://bg3.wiki/wiki/Rescue_the_Druid_Halsin), speak to Rath and enter the [Druid vault](https://bg3.wiki/wiki/Hidden_Vault)
+- Optionally [steal the Idol for Mol](https://bg3.wiki/wiki/Steal_the_Sacred_Idol) (BEFORE finishing Goblin Camp)
 # Goblin Camp
-- Owlbear race
+- Owlbear race (do the Owlbear Cave first)
 - Rescue Volo
 - Speak to the [priest of Loviatar](https://bg3.wiki/wiki/Abdirak) that talks about pain
 - Rescue Halsin
 - Eliminating the 3 True Souls
 - If you're feeling especially evil, make sure to talk to Minthara to strike an awful deal
 # The Risen Road
-- Meeting Karlach
+- Meet Karlach
 - Deal with the paladins she brings up
 # Blighted Village
-- Find a few new friends, and consume what lies in the dwarf's noggin
+- Find two new friends, and consume what lies in the dwarf's noggin
 - Fight some owlbears and leave a scent to follow
 - Finish the Masterwork weapon at a former blacksmith's home, get a sussur bark from the Underdark
 - Finding the Necromancy of Thay book which gives +1 WIS checks